autemox/screen-explain/readme.md

    - **ExplanationWindow**: Displays the AI-generated explanation

 ## Future Ideas
+1. Add text to individual queries, after pressing CTRL+L but before drawing your green box
-1. Image recognition and discussion
+2. Image recognition and discussion

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.